OwenNam001/project1_group1/README.md

 ## Project Description / Outline

-- We will analyze the US Stock price
+- We will explore to identify the correlations between various macroeconomic indicators and US stock prices
-- We will trying to find any metrics (any nytimes API finding things with company name) that would be correlated to close price for a particular stock. apply linear regression, use Pearson Correlation method

 << Stock Profits vs Month >>
 - Monthly profits average (10 years) for each month (correlation between price and Month) by bar chart